rapidexp/jquery-h5form/README.md

 ## History

+### Version 2.13.0 (2013-11-21)

+* The date validateion on the Gregorian calendar in states of date, datetime-local and datetime.
+* Fixed a bug of the intialization in a datetime state.
+* Added support type=month.

 ### Version 2.12.3 (2013-10-02)

 * Unified the processing of an unjust date on input and output in a datetime-local state.